 - a.
-Appointed Department Chairs of Departments or Sections shall be removed by the CEO and Hospital President or CMO as governed by the contract. - b.
-Removal of Elected Chairs by Vote: Criteria for removal are failure to meet the responsibilities assigned within these bylaws, failure to comply with policies and procedures of the Medical Staff, or for conduct or statements that damage the hospital, its goals, or programs. - A request for removal by a petition signed by twenty percent (20%) of the Active Members of the Department or Section shall initiate the removal of any Chair.
-Removal shall become effective upon an affirmative vote by two-thirds (2/3) supermajority of those Active Department members casting ballot/electronic votes. - ii.
-Alternatively, a vote of the MEC may initiate the removal of any Chair.
-Removal shall become effective upon an affirmative vote by majority of those Active Department members casting ballot/electronic votes. - c.
-Automatic Removal of elected Chairs: The Department Chair may be automatically removed from his/her position if he/she no longer meets the qualifications of the position as defined in these bylaws. - d.
-If a Department Chair is removed through these processes, or a vacancy occurs for any other reason, a replacement shall promptly be appointed under the process in 5.2.1(b).
+Removal of Elected Chairs by Vote: Criteria for removal are failure to meet the responsibilities assigned within these bylaws, failure to comply with policies and procedures of the Medical Staff, or for conduct or statements that damage the hospital, its goals, or programs.
+A request for removal by a petition signed by twenty percent (20%) of the Active Members of the Department shall initiate the removal of any Chair.
+Removal shall become effective upon an affirmative vote by two-thirds (2/3) supermajority of those Active Department members casting ballot/electronic votes. - b.
+Automatic Removal of elected Chairs: The Department Chair may be automatically removed from his/her position if s/he no longer meets the qualifications of the position as defined in these bylaws. - c.
+If a Department Chair is removed through these processes, or a vacancy occurs for any other reason, the Vice Chair will preside through the remainder of the term.
+If there is no Vice Chair, election for the replacement will be held within fourteen (14) days.